iron-software/IronWord.Examples/quickstart/README.md

 ## Code Examples

-When working with DOCX files created by IronWord, you may need to upgrade the file format in Microsoft Word if it opens in **Compatibility Mode**.
-To do so:

-1. Navigate to 'File' > 'Info' and select "Convert."
-2. Confirm your action at the prompt to update the document to the new file format.
+When opening a DOCX file in Microsoft Word, ensure it's in the modern format and not Compatibility Mode by navigating to 'File' > 'Info' and selecting "Convert," followed by "OK" to update the file format.

 ## Create Word and Docx Document

-To generate a new Word document, initiate a `WordDocument` class and use the `SaveAs` method to save the document:
+Begin with constructing a new Word document by initializing the `WordDocument` class and then exporting it using `SaveAs`.

 ```csharp
 using IronWord.Models;